grssnbchr/categorical-spatial-interpolation/analysis/index.md

 naturalearth.com with the `rnaturalearth` package.

-Here I load the admin\_1 boundaries of the whole world, from which German states ("Bundesländer" like "Berlin-Brandenburg") are filtered.
+Here I load the admin\_1 boundaries of the whole world, from which German states (“Bundesländer” like “Berlin-Brandenburg”) are filtered.

 I am going to dissolve them further below.